kwatch/cgialt/README.txt

    require 'cgialt'
    require 'cgialt/fcgi'

+If you want require 'cgi' when CGIAlt is not installed, try the following.

+   begin
+     require 'cgialt'
+   rescue LoadError
+     require 'cgi'
+   end
+   begin
+     reqiure 'cgialt/fcgi'
+   rescue LoadError
+     require 'fcgi'
+   end

 If you want to replace original 'cgi.rb' entirely by 'cgialt', create 'cgi.rb' which requires 'cgialt' under proper directory such as '/usr/local/lib/ruby/site_ruby/1.8'.